zoni/err-mailwatch/README.md

 ### Installation

+You can install MailWatch directly from err using:

+	!repos install err-mailwatch

-MailWatch isn't in Err's list of repo's just yet.
-For now, you can clone this repository into your BOT\_EXTRA\_PLUGIN\_DIR
+Alternatively, you can also clone this repository into your BOT\_EXTRA\_PLUGIN\_DIR and restart your bot to load the new plugin.

 ### Configuration